ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/projections.dotnet.markdown

 {CODE-TAB:csharp:Index index_1_stored@Indexes\Querying\Projections.cs /}
 {CODE-TAB-BLOCK:sql:RQL}
 from index "Employees/ByNameAndTitleWithStoredFields"
-select FirstName, LastName
+select FirstName as EmployeeFirstName, LastName as EmployeeLastName {CODE-TAB-BLOCK/}
-{CODE-TAB-BLOCK/}
 {CODE-TABS/}

-* In this example, all projected index-fields (`FirstName` and `LastName`) are stored in the index,
+* In this example, the projected fields (`FirstName` and `LastName`) are stored in the index,
-  so by default, the resulting values will come directly from the index and not from the Employee document in the storage.
+  so by default, the resulting values will come directly from the index and Not from the Employee document in the storage.

 * This behavior can be modified by setting the [projection behavior](../../indexes/querying/projections#projection-behavior-with-a-static-index) used when querying a static-index.
 {NOTE/}